 - South Dakota

 New Hampshire doesn’t tax earned income either.
 But they have their version of Tennessee’s Hall tax.
-It taxes investment income, in the form of interest and dividends at 5%.
+The state taxes investment income in the form of interest and dividends at 5%.

 As you might imagine, we are not big fans of special taxes on dividends here at Dividends Diversify!

-Finally, take it from me.
-I live in a high tax county in a high tax state.
+Finally, I want to offer a couple of personal thoughts on taxes.
+Because I live in a high tax county that is located within a high tax state.

 It is interesting to note that states on the East and West Coast are not represented.